 Anthony Angarola 1893-1929

-Born into an Italian immigrant family in Chicago, Anthony Angarola began attending the Art Institute of Chicago as a teenager.
-He later enrolled in New York’s Art Students League.
-Angarola won prestigious prizes at both institutions, and he first exhibited in the Art Institute’s annual exhibitions while still a student, in 1915.
-He quickly earned the respect of his artistic colleagues and the praise of critics for his sensitive landscapes and figural works.
+Born into an Italian immigrant family in Chicago, Anthony Angarola began attending the Art Institute of Chicago as a teenager and continued his studies there both part- and fulltime until he finally graduated in 1917.
+Angarola first exhibited in the Art Institute’s annual exhibitions while still a student, in 1915.
+He won prestigious prizes at both the Art Institute and the Art Students’ League of Chicago, earning the respect of his artistic colleagues and the praise of critics for his sensitive landscapes and figural works.

 A powerful sense of structure, decorative emphasis on two-dimensional form, and deep spirituality characterize Angarola’s individual brand of modernism, which reflects his awareness of Post-Impressionist, Fauvist, and expressionist art as well as his admiration for his American contemporary Arthur B. Davies.
 Angarola was also consciously indebted to the “primitive” painting of Renaissance masters, notably Hans Holbein, Giotto, Pisanello, and Pieter Brueghel.
 He was able to study them firsthand during a one-year stay in Europe, funded by a Guggenheim Fellowship, in 1928–1929.
 Shortly after his return to Chicago, the artist died suddenly.